bloomen/mersenne_primality/README.txt

-A primality tester of mersenne numbers in C++.
+A primality tester of mersenne numbers in C++ using the Lucas-Lehmer test.

 Requires: GMP library and C++11